ameseee/kwk-curriculum-site/swift-ios/lessons/loops/index.md

 ## For-In Loops and Arrays

 We can use `for-in` loops to use data from an array.
-If we created an array of cute animals, we could write a `for-in` loop to do the same thing with each of the strings in our array.
+If we created an array of KWK sponsors, we could write a `for-in` loop to do the same thing with each of the strings in our array.

 ```swift
 var sponsors = ["adidas", "Estee Lauder", "Carolina Herrera Good Girl", "Apple", "WeWork"]